-INDUSTRIAL SERVICE RATE SCHEDULES
+INDUSTRIAL SERVICE RATE SCHEDULES - RATE SCHEDULE "IS-1"

-Applicable to any member meeting the eligibility requirements stated under the "APPLICABILITY" provision of a Central Electric Power Cooperative, Inc. (Central) Rate Schedule and/or rider(s).
+Applicable to any consumer meeting the eligibility requirements stated under the "APPLICABILITY" provision of a Central Electric Power Cooperative, Inc. (Central) Rate Schedule and/or rider(s).
+Additionally, consumer load must exceed 3,000 kW maximum 30 minute demand for a single point of delivery, which will establish the minimum contract demand.
+If the consumer ceases to qualify, they will be moved to another appropriate rate.